Occupational Safety and Health

 Safety and Health Activity Slogan

 Fujikura Group sets a new slogan for its safety and health activities every year and works to continuously improve the workplace environment and maintain and promote physical and mental health.
-In fiscal 2025, the slogan will be "Let's all share near misses and prevent dangers that did not lead to accidents," and top management has issued a message calling for the implementation of key safety and health measures at each base.
+For fiscal 2025, the slogan will be "Let's all share near misses and prevent dangers that did not lead to accidents," and top management has issued a message calling for the implementation of key safety and health measures at each base.

 Health and Safety Initiatives